- A genus by genus break down of past and present uses of British native tree products

 British Native Trees: Their Past and Present Uses‘ is available as a paperback book, a PDF ebook or for kindle (see below).

 eBook Order: ‘British Native Trees: Their Past and Present Uses’ as an eBook is in the form of a PDF file (1.8Mb).
-When we have received your payment you will be directed to a page where you can download the the PDF file – this redirection will be automatic from the paypal receipt page and can take a few seconds so please wait for it before closing the window.
+When you have paid by PayPal, click on the ‘return to seller‘ link on the PayPal page which will take you to a page where you can download the the PDF file.
 If the download page does not appear or you have any problems please contact us at firstname.lastname@example.org

 PDF eBook: £3.99